Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 \subsection{Statistical Significance Analyses}

-For each $T\in \{0.2, 0.4, 0.6, 0.8, 1\}$, we conduct $3$ paired t-tests, pairing our proposed adaptation method (Algorithm \ref{alg:adaptation}) with the compared methods in Fig. \ref{fig:bench_res} and Fig. \ref{fig:beta_res}.
-Unadjusted p-values are reported, and we call the observed difference as ``statistically significant'' (*) if the p-value is less than $\frac{0.05}{3}$ and ``statistically highly significant'' (**) if the p-value is less than $\frac{0.05}{3\times 5}$.
-For the statistically significant case, single Bonferroni correction is applied by dividing $0.05$ by $3$, since for each $T$ there are $3$ comparisons.
-And for the statistically highly significant case, we apply double Bonferroni correction by $15$, since across all methods and $T$ choices there are $3\times5=15$ comparisons.
+{For each $T\in \{0.2, 0.4, 0.6, 0.8, 1\}$, we conduct $4$ paired $t$-tests, pairing our proposed adaptation method with the compared methods in Fig. \ref{fig:bench_res} and Fig. \ref{fig:beta_res}, as similarly done in \cite{ournetwork, our_ensemble}.
+Unadjusted p-values are reported, and we call the observed difference as ``statistically significant'' (*) if the p-value is less than $\frac{0.05}{4}$ and ``statistically highly significant'' (**) if the p-value is less than $\frac{0.05}{4\times 5}$.
+For the statistically significant case, single Bonferroni correction is applied by dividing $0.05$ by $4$, since for each $T$ there are $4$ comparisons.
+And for the statistically highly significant case, we apply double Bonferroni correction by $20$, since across all methods and $T$ choices there are $4\times5=20$ comparisons.
+Alongside $p$, we report Cohen’s $d_z$ for paired comparisons with 95\% confidence intervals, using a robust estimator with 1000 bootstrap resamples \cite{robust_cohen}.
+The marker $^{\downarrow}$ denotes effects favoring the comparator.